Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 ADDITIONAL INFORMATION

-• Please note that interviews may take place during the week of May 4, 2026;
+• Please note that interviews may take place on August 13 or 14, 2026;

 WORKING CONDITIONS

-• Status: Full-time temporary assignment;
+• Status: Temporary full-time assignment;

 • Day shift;

-• Salary according to MSSS working conditions and the candidate’s qualifications ($32.46/hour to
+• Salary according to MSSS conditions and the candidate’s qualifications ($32.46/hour to $60.60/hour).

 Nunavik Regional Board of Health and Social Services